I left work early and the city began to fall into the sea. The sea came up and swallowed whole buildings.

 grid within my mind, when I couldn't stop thinking of you you became like a haze over everything I built, everywhere began to feel the same.

-We can enter two things, the built environment and our bodies.
-It is possible I created my understanding of the city within my understanding of you?
+We can enter the built environment and our bodies.
+Is it possible I created my understanding of the city within my understanding of you?
 I was learning

 I learned that the stations were a method of control and compromise, also like our bodies.
-On some days you felt like touching me, I could never find the pattern
+Some days you felt like touching me, I could never find the pattern

 in it though.

-I lied, we also enter dreams and the ocean.
-I wonder sometimes if my place cells work differently, people don't often tell me about places in the same way I feel
+We also enter dreams and the ocean.
+People don't often tell me about places the same way I feel

 them.
-I wonder if it could be some type of synesthesia, different places overlap very easily, making me feel like I'm dreaming.
+I wonder if it could be a kind of synesthesia, different places overlap very easily, making me feel like I'm dreaming.

 I'm pulling Berlin apart, it's no longer a city made of you.